vamshi-afk/python-learning-curve/Day01/readme.md

     - Subset (<=): Checks if all elements of the first set are in the second set.
     - Proper Subset (<): Similar to subset but does not allow both sets to be equal.
     - Superset (>=): Checks if the first set contains all elements of the second set.
-    - Proper Superset (>): Similar to superset but does not allow both sets to be
+    - Proper Superset (>): Similar to superset but does not allow both sets to be.
+    - *sorted() prints the set without brackets unlike regular sorted()
 - dictionary operations
     - if you want to pop/get with fallback like in dictionary_question.py use dict.pop(value, fallback_operation)